 1. Singel

-Many people mistake it for the Singelgratch, but that’s a totally different canal that was built during the Golden Age to serve as a border.
+Many people mistake it for the Singelgratch, but that’s a different canal that was built during the Golden Age to serve as a border.
 Now you know!
+To make it more confusing, plenty of other canals named Singel exist in the Netherlands.
+After all, the word “Singel” describes ring-shaped canals surrounding a specific region.

 2. Herengracht